Reparse-dev/noctus-obsidian-theme/README.md

 2. New Callout Formats: Timeline callouts and a reverse callout (places title below content).
 3. New Callout Presets: Highlight, Result, and Solution.
 4. Modular Callouts: Allows changing colors and icons of all Presets and Formats, even down to precise color value changes and more!
-5. Style Settings like line-lenght, featuring line lengths made to approximate PDF exports and line lengths for [optimal readability](https://baymard.com/blog/line-length-readability) (WIP, only line length thus far.)
+5. Style Settings like line-lenght, featuring line lengths made to approximate PDF exports and line lengths for [optimal readability](https://baymard.com/blog/line-length-readability) or text alignment options.

 #### Plugin Integrations